phze22/Online-Misogyny-in-Danish-Bajer/README.md

-This is the repository to the paper:
+This is the data repository proposed in the paper:

 # Online Misogyny
-## Annotated Corpus in Danish from Twitter, Facebook, Reddit
-### published at ACL 2021.
+## Annotated Corpus in Danish from Twitter, Facebook, Reddit published at ACL 2021.